 If you choose light and fast gravel tyres, maybe you will find a couple of short hike-a-bike sections, and if you use a pure MTB, some fast gravel roads can be very long.
 Adventure.
 40 – 42 mm tyres can be a good minimum, and about gearing… as low as you can.

-MontañasVacías is a demanding route.
+MontañasVacías is a demanding route, it cannot be considered a beginner’s route.
 The elevation gain, the toughness of the terrain, and riding in such a remote place, make this route not ideal for people without enough experience in this kind of trips.
+To avoid dangerous situations, it’s advisable to have a sufficient knowledge of mechanics, orienteering, map interpretation, first aid or meteorology.
 I would not recommend it as a first incursion into bikepacking.
-You should start gradually, with easy routes, testing your gear, the configuration of your bags, and above all, testing yourself.
+You should start gradually, with easy routes, testing your gear, your bag configuration, and above all, testing yourself.

 Without any doubt, my two main inspirations for this route are the CAT700 and the Torino-Nice Rally, both with the same philosophy of searching the man vs machine challenge.
 It was precisely preparing them when I discovered most of the sections of this route.